webtrees/webtrees.github.io/download/modules.md

 This module extends the duplicate individual checking by displaying each of the detected individuals in a separate interactive tree view (up to 5) to assist in merging duplicate individuals with complementary information.

-_Note: This module will be discontinued with release v2.2.5.0; the feature is now part of the module Family Tree Assistant (see upper)_.
+_Note: This module will be discontinued with release v2.2.5.0; the feature is now part of the module Family Tree Assistant (see above)_.

 ----------